 Dysfunctional uterine bleeding (DUB) is an abnormal bleeding from the vagina that is due to changes in hormonal level.

-Most commonly females of older age or after 35 years of age are affected.
+Mostly females of 35 years of age or of older age are affected.

 Women of any race can be affected by DUB.

-Every woman’s menstrual cycle, or period, is different.
-On average, a woman’s period occurs every 28 days.
+Every woman’s menstrual cycle is different.
+On average, a woman’s menstrual cycle occurs every 28 days.
 Most women have cycles between 24 and 34 days apart.
 It usually lasts 4 – 7 days.

 Young girls may get their periods anywhere from 21 to 45 days or more apart.
 Women in their 40s will often notice their period occurring less often.